COURSES

 Framing Grief

-Grief touches every human life, yet its profound emotional landscape often remains hidden and deeply personal.
+Grief touches every life, yet its profound emotional landscape often remains hidden and deeply personal.
 This photography course creates a supportive environment where students can explore the multifaceted nature of loss—from intimate personal experiences to broader ecological and collective grief—through diverse photographic approaches.

 Students will engage with both documentary and conceptual photography practices, experimenting with collage, image transfer techniques, and the integration of personal archives to create meaningful visual narratives.
 The course emphasizes photography not just as documentation, but as a powerful tool for processing, expressing, and transforming experiences of loss into art.